sinkillerj/ProjectE/README.md

 Link to all versions of ProjectE: https://www.dropbox.com/sh/0re51mv4tp5l0xx/AAD9pmU4zOSQDSVgjVCtB5IJa

 ProjectE is an open-source project.
 Do whatever you want with the code and assets.
 If you have a bug to report, open an issue.
-I'll try to fix every single one of them.

 #Building Instructions